asquare14/Git-Cheat-Sheet/main.md

  - Shows history of past commits

 `$ git log --oneline`
  - Shows history of past commits in summary which contains only commit id and commit message.

+`git log -S 'LoginViewController`
+ - To show commits that make add or remove a certain string.

+`git log — all — grep=’day of week`
+ - To search commits that contain a log message.

+`git tag`
+ - To list all tags.

+`git tag -a 1.1 -m "my version 1.1"`
+ - To Tag a commit.

+`git push --delete origin tagname`
+`git push origin :tagname`
+ - To Delete remote tags

+`git push origin tagname`
+ - To Push tag to remote.

+`git tag new old`
+`git tag -d old`
+`git push origin :refs/tags/old`
+`git push --tags`
+ - To Rename tag.

 `$ git status`
  - Shows the last modified files

 `$ git stash`
  - Git stash temporarily shelves or stashes changes made to your working copy so you can work on something else, and come back and re-apply them later on.

 `$ git stash pop`
  - Get back stashed commits

 `$ git commit --amend -m “updated commit msg”`
  - Updates commit message

 `$ git commit --amend --author “new author name <new author’s email id>”`
 - Update the author of that commit

 ### Shallow cloning
 `$ git clone <link> --depth=1`
 - Git supports the notion of a “shallow clone”, which is a more succinctly meaningful way of describing a local repository with history truncated to a particular depth during the clone operation.
 By providing an argument of --depth 1 to the clone command, the process will copy only the latest revision of everything in the repository.
 This can be a lifesaver for Git servers that might otherwise be overwhelmed by CI/CD automation

 ### How to commit changes to a particular branch .